AdamElitzur/Blog-Article-Backups/clv2rndhy000h08lb4cux39vn.md

 After, there was a great fireside chat covering "The New and More Modern House of Representatives" led by Yuri Beckelman (U.S. House of Representatives), Ananda Bhatia (U.S. House of Representatives, and Taylor J. Swift (POPVOX Foundation).
 This was an inspiring talk that made me want to eventually get involved with Congress' tech innovations.

-Then, we had another amazing panel about the future in AI and AR, led by Jason Darko (Snap), Natalie Lao (MIT App Inventor), and Isabella Hochschild (Dartmouth Student and Congressional App Challenge Alumni Advisory Board).
+Then, we had another amazing panel about the future in AI and AR, led by Joe Darko (Snap), Natalie Lao (MIT App Inventor), and Isabella Hochschild (Dartmouth Student and Congressional App Challenge Alumni Advisory Board).

 ![Panel Session Featuring Stories of Responsible Pathways in STEM and Tech](https://cdn.hashnode.com/res/hashnode/image/upload/v1713281607973/bfc32812-ac60-45f2-9cfd-9eb302d27ba6.jpeg?height=500 align="center")